Paulo-Dandrea/Paulo-Dandrea/README.md

 # Hello!

 My name is Paulo, I am from São Paulo.
 Glad to see you here.
+Motivated by teamwork and solving complex problems, I bring a collaborative, curious, resilient, and creative approach to every project.
+My passion for continuous learning and overcoming challenges allows me to contribute innovative and efficient solutions.

 ## Technologies I Work With